dansiegel/Prism.Plugin.Logging/ReadMe.md

 ### App Center & Application Insights

 The App Center and Application Insights packages both make some assumptions that while running a Debug build that the logging output should be sent to the Application Output (the console in the IDE).
 Simply running a Release build will trigger the logger to attempt to send telemetry using the App Center or Application Insights SDK's.

+#### Using Application Insights

+Application Insights requires that you have an Instrumentation Key to create the client.
+In addition you may pass any root telemetry you wish about your users.
+This could include the Device type, OS version, etc. You are able to pass both the Instrumentation Key and User Traits to the Application Insights Logger using the `IApplicationInsightsOptions`.
+Note that Prism.Forms developers may want implement this on a Platform Specific basis and register this with the `IPlatformInitializer`.

+#### Debug Logging

+Both the App Center and Application Insights loggers attempt to make a determination if the build is a Debug build.
+This is done based on the entry assembly.
+All Debug builds will automatically write to the Device Console.
+The Console will also be used if the underlying service is not available.
+This could occur becuase you failed to start App Center Crashes or Analyics, or provided the wrong client id for either App Center or Application Insights.

 ### SocketLogger